futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-17-CSS-Grid/readme.md

 ### `grid template areas`

-grid-template-areas property specifies named grid areas, establishing the cells in the grid and assigning them names.
+grid-template-areas property `specifies named grid areas`, establishing the `cells` in the `grid and assigning them names`.

 Defines a grid template by referencing the names of the grid areas which are specified with the grid-area property.
 Repeating the name of a grid area causes the content to span those cells.
 A period signifies an empty cell.
 The syntax itself provides a visualization of the structure of the grid.